 Reading some of the feedbacks might also give you the impetus to know what brands to stay away from.

-Best Manual Wheelchair Brands
+Elite Manual Wheelchair Brands

 1 – Drive Medical Blue Streak Wheelchair